wigginst/www-1/docs/source/storm.rst

     :alt: word count show case
     :align: center

-RandomSentenceSpout generates random sentnces.
-SplitSentence splits these sentences into words.
-These words are sent to WordCount bolt where the count is kept.
+RandomSentenceSpout generates random sentences.
+SplitSentence splits these sentences into words, which are sent to the WordCount bolt where the count is kept.

-Here is the source code of the WordCount.
+Here is the source code of WordCount.

 ------------------
 RandSentenceSpout
 ------------------

-First it generates a random sentence and emit it to the Splitter.
+First it generates a random sentence and emits it to the Splitter.

 .. code-block:: java